speedata/publisher/examples/helloworld/readme.txt

-Call 'sprun' from the command line in this directory.
+Call 'sp' from the command line in this directory.